 How do I update them?

 Buyer personas, when done well, are a cross of art and science.
 For your initial buyer personas, you more than likely did some form of qualitative research – maybe customer surveys and interviews.
 Updates to the buyer persona should include some form of additional (refreshed) survey work.
 In addition, there needs to be some anecdotal information in the document that helps to paint a picture for the sales team.
-Customer interviews, sales ride-alongs and mystery shops all provide very good details that you simply cannot mine from a customer survey.
+Customer interviews, sales ride-alongs, and mystery shops all provide very good details that you simply cannot mine from a customer survey.
 I find these particularly helpful in identifying fears or challenges that the persona could be (or will soon be) facing.

-Remember, deep down most of your buyers are normal everyday people with the same fears, hopes, dreams as anyone else.
+Remember, deep down most of your buyers are normal everyday people with the same fears, hopes, and dreams as anyone else.
 Capturing those emotional drivers and arming your sales team with the answers/solutions is the goal and brings you a step closer to making your number.

 See a sample persona tool at the following link here.